Secure Package Management

 Enforce Configurations in CI Pipelines

-GitHub Action: Enforcing uv Hashes and Wheel-Only Installs
+GitHub Action: Enforcing uv Lockfile Sync

 steps: